cursedcoder/awesome-pixijs/README.md

 [pixi-ease](https://github.com/davidfig/pixi-ease) - pixi.js animation library using easing functions

 [pixi-animate-extension] – Custom Platform Plugin for Adobe Animate CC (Formerly Adobe Flash CC) - to export animation for the Pixi.js renderer.

+[pixi-easing-graph](https://github.com/mimshwright/pixi-easing-graph) - A component for visualizing easing functions and their animations (also includes a component for react-pixi)

 Filters, shaders, vfx
 =====================